Things To Consider When Renting

 Here we will take a look at a few of the reasons why you should consider leasing over purchasing in some cases.

-To purchase a property you will need to raise a fairly large amount of capital to handle issues like the deposit, legal fees and any money charged by your real estate agent.
+To buy a property you will need to raise a fairly large amount of capital to handle issues like the deposit, legal fees and any money charged by your real estate agent.

 Saving for these fees is often a long term process, with many people taking a number of years to build up the money required to actually make a purchase.